cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes withdrew a small brass key and, with deliberate slowness, unlocked the chest.
 The lid creaked open.
 Inside, stacks of military records, sealed letters, and official dispatches lay in pristine condition.
 Holmes lifted a bundle of documents.

 "The chest," Holmes continued, gesturing to the corner where it now sat, "contains more than family secrets.
 Edward documented everything: military secrets sold to foreign powers, defense plans compromised, a network of betrayal reaching the highest offices."

+I stepped forward, holding up a handful of papers from the chest.
+"Indeed," I added, my voice firm.
+"Here are detailed records of missing supplies—gunpowder, rifles, provisions—all meticulously logged by Edward.
+Each entry is dated and signed, with notes pointing to irregularities in the supply chain."

+I set the ledger aside and picked up another document.
+"There are also forged invoices," I continued, "showing payments made to fictitious suppliers.
+These were used to cover the theft of military resources, funneling funds into private accounts."

+Finally, I held up a sealed letter, its wax imprint broken.
+"And here," I said, my tone growing somber, "are letters implicating high-ranking officials in the East India Company.
+Colonel Hawthorne’s name appears repeatedly.
+Edward had uncovered a network of corruption, and it cost him his life."

+Holmes stepped forward, his gaze fixed on Hawthorne.
+"This chest was no mere keepsake, Colonel.
+It was a weapon—one that could destroy careers, dismantle empires, and expose the rot at the heart of the East India Company."

 The air thickened.
 Katherine gasped softly.
 Cartwright turned pale.
 William’s fingers twitched at his sides.